gems2000/tilingo-gcf-bq/README.md

-# tilingo-gcf-bq
+# tiingo-gcf-bq
-A simple Google Cloud Function written in Python to pull historical stock data from Tilingo API into Google BigQuery warehouse.
+A simple Google Cloud Function written in Python to pull historical stock data from Tiingo API into Google BigQuery warehouse.